Table of content

 Deployment and Operation

-When the software has been tested and is ready for use, it is released to the market.
+When the airfare search engine has been tested and is ready for use, it is released to the market.
 At this point, the end-user begins to interact with the software.

 Maintenance and support

 This is the longest phase of the software lifecycle.
 Here, developers make sure that the software works properly on the fly.
 Updates often include new functions and features and improve the usability of the product, its performance, and so on.

 5 Best Practices For Building A Flight Search Engine

 People expect to buy air tickets from the comfort of their home, and they want the booking process to be quick and hassle-free.
 In this article, you’ll learn the best practices to build a airfare search engine that is agile and intuitive to use, guaranteeing a seamless booking journey: